nicuveo/pietre/docs/implementation.md

 ### Optimization

 Some optimizations are performed as part of the lowering stage, such as obvious cases of dead-code analysis and constant propagation.
-We can however perform [further optimizations](/lib/Lang/Pietre/Stages/Optimization.hs) on the IR, such as TODO.
+We can however perform [further optimizations](/lib/Lang/Pietre/Stages/Optimization.hs) on the IR, such as: (TODO: detail which optimizations we perform once we perform them).

 ### Code generation